Katy Perry’s Record-Breaking Pop Masterpiece ‘Teenage Dream’ Turns 10

 The record’s lead single, “California Gurls,” featured Snoop Dogg and peaked at No. 1.
 However, the chart-topping songs didn’t stop there.
 “Teenage Dream,” “Firework,” “E.T.” featuring Kanye West, and “Last Friday Night (T.G.I.F.)” featuring Missy Elliott also reached the top spot and helped Perry cement herself as one of pop music’s biggest names.

-According to Stereogum, Teenage Dream is the second album in history to rack up five No. 1 singles on the U.S. Billboard 100.
+According to Stereogum, Teenage Dream is the second album in history to rack up five No. 1 singles on the U.S. Billboard Hot 100.
 The only other LP to hold this record is Thriller by the late Michael Jackson, also known as the King of Pop.

 Perry promoted Teenage Dream with a world tour, “California Dreams,” which was documented in a 3D Movie, Katy Perry: Part of Me, which was released in 2012, per IMDb.